WinVector/replyr/checks/gapply.md

-`replyr::replyr_gapply` gives you the ability to apply a custom pipeline once per group of a data item with a user specified in-group order.
+`replyr::gapply` gives you the ability to apply a custom pipeline once per group of a data item with a user specified in-group order.

 `data.frame` example.